lwrubel/lc-python-intro/_episodes/12-for-loops.md

     *   Any consistent indentation is legal, but almost everyone uses four spaces.

 ~~~
-for place in ['Asia', 'Vietnam', 'Saigon']:
+for building in ['Jefferson', 'Madison', 'Adams']:
 print(place)
 ~~~
 {: .python}